Building Permit Frequently Asked Questions

 The time required for processing a building permit application is between 10 to 30 business days depending on its class & size determination as follows:

-- 10 business days* - Single Family Residential Dwelling.
+- 10 business days* - Single Residential Dwelling.

 - 15 business days* - Part 9 Buildings, Multi Family Residential, Commercial & Industrial less than 600 m2 & not over 3 storeys.